desireedegennaro/desireedegennaro/README.md

 </div>

-## 🌟 Interests & Impact
+## Interests & Impact
-I'm passionate about leveraging data science and AI to combat social issues, particularly in areas of human trafficking prevention and survivor advocacy.
+I'm passionate about leveraging data science and machine learning to combat social issues, particularly in areas of human trafficking prevention and survivor advocacy.
 When I'm not programming, you'll find me learning Jiu Jitsu or exploring the likes of a new novel!

-## 📫 Let's Connect!
+## Let's Connect

 <div align="center">